How to form an LLC in California: File in Just 24 Hours

 Most banks require an EIN to open a business account.
-This is a good time to set up your company’s fiscal management if you've been paying business expenses out of a personal account up until now.
-No matter what kind of account you are using, be sure to keep all receipts so that you can get reimbursed.
-At this time, you may also want to consult an accountant for advice on how to optimize your business finances.
+If you’ve been paying business expenses out of a personal account, this is a good time to set up your company’s fiscal management: reimburse all individual payments in writing and ideally with receipts.
+From here on, be sure to keep personal and business expenses and incomes separate if you want to keep your liability protections strong.
+You may also want to consult an accountant for advice on how to optimize your business finances.

 8. Pay California State Taxes.

-Your LLC may have to pay fees and taxes annually to the State.
-This may start as soon as your first year of operation.
+Your LLC may have to pay fees and taxes annually to the State of California (or other state) - and this may start as soon as your first year of operation.
 If you sell goods in California, you may be required to collect sales tax.

 9. Determine Necessary Licenses and Permits.

-In California, you have to get a business license or permit from the city or county where your business is located.
-The California Department of Tax and Fee Administration maintains a Permits & Licenses page that has information on the state’s requirements for businesses, and it provides a way to register online.
-You should check this page even if you think your business is exempt.
-You might be surprised to discover what’s required.
+In California, you must get a business license or permit from the city or county where your business is located.
+We can help.
+You might be surprised to discover what is required.
 Operating without the proper licenses or permits can result in expensive fines.

 10. File a Statement of Information.

-The Statement of Information is a simple form used to keep the State up-to-date on information about your company.
-Within 90 days after you form an LLC in California, you must file the Statement of Information with the State, and then you you will need to file an updated report every two years or when you make changes to your company.
+The Statement of Information is a simple form used to keep the State up to date on information about your company.
+Within 90 days after you form an LLC in California, you must file the Statement of Information with the State, and then you will need to file an updated report every two years or when you make changes to your company.

-All LLC forms, including the report form, can be found on the California business web site.
 Be sure that you file the Statement before the deadline.
 Filing late can cost you up to 10 times more than the regular filing fee.
-SunDoc can file your Statement of Information and other routine filings for you, if you prefer, so that you can be assured your filings will be done reliably and on time.
+SunDoc can file your Statement of Information and other routine filings for you so that you can be assured your filings will be done reliably and on time.

 Important Notice: You should always consult a lawyer or an accountant if you have legal or financial questions.
-Nothing in this article should be construed as legal, accountanting, or tax advice or as advice relating to your insurance needs or relating to matters involving your employees.
+Nothing in this article should be construed as legal, accounting, or tax advice, or as advice relating to your insurance needs, or relating to employee matters.